microsoft/qsharp-language/Specifications/QIR/Base-Profile.md

 ## Introduction

 This QIR profile is intended to work well with current NISQ hardware with limited classical capabilities.
-It roughly matches [OpenQASM 2.0](https://github.com/Qiskit/openqasm/tree/OpenQASM2.x), but should be suitable for a wide variety of hardware using a variety of programming languages.
+It should be suitable for a wide variety of hardware using a variety of programming languages.

 ## Description